Descendants of the Dragon: Background

 Hou later emigrated to mainland China in 1983, where the song also became popular, and it was interpreted as a pan-Chinese call for unification.
 It became at one time the most popular pop song ever released in China.
 Hou however was surprised that the song was used as an expression of pro-PRC sentiment, and said: "You have totally misread my intention!"
 In 1989, Hou supported the students during the Tiananmen Square protests.
 The song became popular with the protesters, and it was adopted as an anthem for the movement together with "The Internationale" and Cui Jian's "I Have Nothing".

 Hou was later expelled from China for his support of the protests, his song was nevertheless praised for its expression of patriotism in China and continued to be used in state broadcast and official occasions.
-The song was promoted by both the governments of Taiwan and mainland China.
+The song was promoted by both the governments of Taiwan and mainland China, although the song was banned in Taiwan for a few years after Hou went to China.
+The song was chosen as one of the 100 patriotic songs by the Publicity Department of the Chinese Communist Party in 2009.
 It has been noted in its assertion of racial and cultural identity of Chineseness.